ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 ---
 layout: post
-title:  "Swift Essentials: Protocols, Extensions, and More (Part 4)"
+title: "Swift Essentials: Protocols, Extensions, and Optionals (Part 4)"
 date:  2024-07-31
 translations: ["pt"]
 tags: ["100DaysOfSwiftUI"]
 ---

-<p class="intro"><span class="dropcap">W</span>e're back on the "100 Days Of SwiftUI" posts again!
-In today's post we'll continue the Swift Essentials saga, exploring about protocols, extensions, and optionals.
-This will be the last one about Swift Essentials.
-Let's get start.</p>
+<p class="intro"><span class="dropcap">W</span>e're back with the "100 Days Of SwiftUI" posts!
+In today's post, we'll continue the Swift Essentials series, exploring protocols, extensions, and optionals.
+This will be the final installment on Swift Essentials.
+Let's get started.</p>

-## What's a Protocol?
+## What Is a Protocol?

-To simplify the things: protocols are like interfaces.
-I really don't know why Apple change the name of the things, but that's it.
-In the Apple's world, you'll see a lot about this, because there are a lot of things on iOS development who is protocol-oriented programming (POP).
+To simplify things: protocols are like interfaces.
+I'm not sure why Apple changed the terminology, but there you have it.
+In the Apple world, you'll see a lot of this, as much of iOS development is based on protocol-oriented programming (POP).

 ### How to Create a Protocol

-To create a protocol is very simple.
+Creating a protocol is very simple.
 Just use the `protocol` keyword and choose a name.
-By convention, I've chosen to suffix it as `Protocol`.
+By convention, I've chosen to suffix it with `Protocol`.

 {%- highlight swift -%}
 protocol SearchProtocol {